 Marketing & market entry costs

 Your export budget should cover all costs of marketing your products or services abroad, including the costs of market entry.
-The product components, requirements of the target market segment and different engagement / publicity needed to draw attention form the basis for marketing and market entry cost.
 Specific costs include:

 - Hiring competent staff member(s) for the export business

-There are different payment methods available to buyers and sellers.
+There are different payment methods available in international trade.
 The main options are: